Apple and Cinnamon Curd is the equivalent of the cosiness of autumn stored in a jar.

-This dessert is one of those dishes that seem fancy and difficult but, in reality, are really simple to make.
+For me, this is a dessert; it is one of those dishes that seem fancy and difficult but, in reality, are really simple to make.
 Making this dish is as easy as mixing a few ingredients in the kitchen, and voila!
 You have something delightful to top everything from pies to bread to ice creams!

 Cinnamon.
 Adding Cinnamon will give your Curd the zest of spices and a rich aroma.
+You can substitute cinnamon with pumpkin pie spice, nutmeg or mixed spice.

 Lemon Juice and Zest.
 Other than adding the lemon-y tang to your Curd, Lemon also helps keep it fresh and prevents your apples from going brown.

 Corn Starch (mixed with 2 tablespoon water).
 Also known as Cornflour, Corn Starch helps set the Curd.
 It gives this dish a thick texture.
+I use 1 ½ tablespoons of corn starch.

 Brown Sugar.
 It will add hints of caramel flavour to your Curd.
 The darker your sugar, the more complex the flavour will be, and the darker will be the Curd.
+However, I used light brown sugar.

 Vanilla Extract.
 It would be better if you go for the Vanilla Extract paste.
 Even though it is more expensive than Liquid Vanilla Extract, it has a more authentic flavour and less sugar.